With the launch of Apple’s first iPad, came a collective ‘sigh’ from developers heard around the world. Or, at least we picture it that way.

 But the desktop version shows an additional image and a distinctive CTA button, while the same call to action on the mobile version isn’t visible until visitors scroll down.

 Considering that all content on a desktop version won’t realistically fit into a mobile version, Converse does a good job at providing a similar user experience across both devices.

 The New York Times is a great example of a responsive website for a daily newspaper and a news portal.

-The desktop version offers much more information, ranging from the news categories in the navigation bar and the choice between local and international issues to additional featured stories and even the current temperature in New York.
+The desktop version offers much more information, of course, ranging from the news categories in the navigation bar and the choice between local and international issues, to additional featured stories and even the current temperature in New York.